 The process of buying a property doesn’t necessarily start with you choosing your home.
 Often it takes months of preparation, or even years before you plan for a mortgage.
-Don’t forget to consult your doubts with a mortgage company near you to choose what works the best for your finances.
+Don’t forget to consult a mortgage company near you to choose what mortgage programs work the best for your finances.

 Have a look below at some of the ways you can get yourself credit ready before you apply for a mortgage: